Contact

 Who we are

-The Interdisciplinary Centre for Pietism Research (IZP) at MLU is a unique institution worldwide dedicated to the study of Pietism and related currents of christianity in the context of religious transformation processes from the early modern period to the present.
+The Interdisciplinary Centre for Pietism Research (IZP) at MLU is a unique institution dedicated to the study of Pietism and related currents of Christianity in the context of religious transformation processes from the early modern period to the present.
 Since its founding in 1993, the IZP has bridged the gap between university research and the Francke Foundations, which, as a significant institution for the history of Pietism, possess outstanding archives and collections.
-Beyond its own research projects, the IZP sees itself as an institution that has been sustainably networking researchers nationally and internationally for decades, raising awareness of their work – both in academic discourse and through activities for a more general audience.
-This is achieved through conferences, lecture series, workshops, and counselling for young researchers.
+Beyond its own research projects, the IZP sees itself as an institution that has been networking researchers nationally and internationally for decades, raising awareness of their work – both via academic venues and through activities for a more general audience.
+This is achieved through conferences, lecture series, workshops, and mentoring for young researchers.

 IZP programme flyer winter term 2025/26